Strategic Debt in a Monetary Economy

 With Hugo van Buggenum (ETH Zurich) and Hans Gersbach (ETH Zurich)

 We study how the enforceability of credit contracts matters for the welfare effect of private-money creation and the transmission of long-run inflation.
-We do so in a model of directed and competitive search where sellers borrow against their future search-market income.
+For this purpose, we write a model of directed and competitive search where sellers borrow against their future search-market income.
 Intermediaries transform the arising claims into private money, which buyers use alongside fiat money for search-market transactions.
 Inflation stimulates borrowing by curbing real interest rates.
-Under strong enforcement, sellers can commit ex ante to more search to enhance their future income and thus their borrowing capacity.
-Trade therefore accelerates.
-Commitment is not feasible under weak enforcement, leading to an inflation-driven increase in borrowing that distorts ex-post search incentives and thus decelerates trade.
+Under strong enforcement, sellers can commit ex ante to more search to enhance their future income and thus their borrowing capacity; trade therefore accelerates.
+Under weak enforcement, commitment is not feasible, so that the inflation-driven increase in borrowing distorts ex-post search incentives and thus decelerates trade.
 We calibrate the strong- and weak-enforcement economies to U.S. data.
-The extent of private-money creation is close to optimal in the strong-enforcement calibration, whereas in the weak-enforcement calibration, private-money creation impairs welfare.
+The extent of private-money creation is close to optimal in the strong-enforcement calibration, whereas private-money creation impairs welfare in the weak-enforcement calibration.

 Working Paper, CEPR Discussion Paper